-The Company leases office space and equipment in the normal course of business under various noncance lable operating lease agreements.
-Additionally, the Company, as lessee, has entered various sublease a greements with affiliates for office space, such as Barings.
-Total rental expense on net operating leases, recorded in general insurance expenses, was \$114 million for the year ended December 31, 2020 and \$118 million for the year ended December 31, 2019.
-Net operating leases are net of sublease receipts of \$7 million for the year ended December 31, 2020 and \$10 million for the year ended December 31, 2019.
+The Company leases office space and equipment in the normal course of business under various noncancelable operating lease agreements.
+Additionally, the Company, as lessee, has entered various sublease agreements with affiliates for office space, such as Barings.
+Total rental expense on net operating leases, recorded in general insurance expenses, was \$91 million for the year ended December 31, 2021 and \$114 million for the year ended December 31, 2020.
+Net operating leases are net of sublease receipts of \$5 million for the year ended December 31, 2021 and \$7 million for the year ended December 31, 2020.

-The Company has entered into a sale-lease back transaction with an unrelated party to sell and lease back certain fixed assets with book values of \$100 million, which resulted in no gain or loss.
-The lease has a five year term, which expires in 2021 with annual lease payment of approximately \$20 million.
-At the end of the lease, the Company has the option to purchase the underlying assets at fair value.
+The Company has entered into a sale-leaseback transaction with an unrelated party to sell and leaseback certain fixed assets with book values of \$90 million, which resulted in no gain or loss.
+The lease has a five-year term, which expires in 0.1 with annual lease payment of approximately \$0.15 million.

-Future minimum commitments for all lease obligations as of December 31, 2020 were as follows:
+Future minimum commitments for all lease obligations as of December 31, 2021 were as follows: